gpauloski/llm-pytorch/docs/guides/bert-pretraining.md

 # BERT Pretraining

-BERT pretraining based on [NVIDIA's configuration](https://github.com/NVIDIA/DeepLearningExamples/blob/ca5ae20e3d1af3464159754f758768052c41c607/PyTorch/LanguageModeling/BERT/scripts/configs/pretrain_config.sh).
+BERT pretraining based on [NVIDIA's configuration](https://github.com/NVIDIA/DeepLearningExamples/blob/ca5ae20e3d1af3464159754f758768052c41c607/PyTorch/LanguageModeling/BERT/scripts/configs/pretrain_config.sh){target=_blank}.

-This guide assumes you have installed the `llm` packages and its dependencies as described in the [README](../README.md).
+This guide assumes you have installed the `llm` packages and its dependencies as described in the [Installation Guide](../installation/index.md).

-An example training configuration is provided in [configs/bert-large/nvidia-lamb.py](../configs/bert-large/nvidia-lamb.py).
+An example training configuration is provided in [configs/bert-large/nvidia-lamb.py](https://github.com/gpauloski/llm-pytorch/blob/main/configs/bert-large/nvidia-lamb.py){target=_blank}.
 Typically, you will need to change at least the `DATA_DIR`, `OUTPUT_DIR`, `RUN_NAME` and `PHASE` depending on your training state.

 ## Run Commands